In Depth Baby Product Reviews Led by a Pediatrician

 Handle

-The handle adjustment buttons are on the front of the handle and not the underside or back, like most of the competition.
-It isn't a deal breaker, but we had to c*#k our wrists back at a strange angle to use it.
+The handle adjustment buttons are on the front of the handle, not the underside or back, like most of the competition.
+We had to c*#k our wrists back at a strange angle to use them.
 There is no position for the handle to stop rocking, so if you leave your little one in the carrier without the wheels extended, they could potentially rock.
-We suspect this isn't a big deal since you'll likely be strolling when it isn't used as a car seat.

 doona - the doona canopy is small, which is more disappointing given that...